LSD (Cardiacs album): 1999-2007: Post-Guns aborted recordings and lineup changes

-At some point between 1999 and 2003, Cardiacs began work on a new studio album, which would have included unreleased songs from the Sing to God and Guns sessions like "Faster Than Snakes with a Ball and a Chain", (which would appear on Greatest Hits (2002)), (Note: Torabi recounts "Faster Than Snakes" being made around the time of Sing to God (1996), clarifying that it was never meant to be released on LSD.) live favorite "Silvery", "Shiprot", and others, as well as new songs like "Vermin Mangle" (performed by Tim Smith in solo live shows, with a studio recording released after Smith's passing).
+At some point between 1999 and 2003, Cardiacs began work on a new studio album, which would have included unreleased songs from the Sing to God and Guns sessions like "Faster Than Snakes with a Ball and a Chain", (which would appear on Greatest Hits (2002)), (Note: Torabi recounts "Faster Than Snakes" being made around the time of Sing to God (1996), clarifying that it was never meant to be released on LSD.) live favourite "Silvery", "Shiprot", and others, as well as new songs like "Vermin Mangle" (performed by Tim Smith in solo live shows, with a studio recording released after Smith's passing).
 Some elements of these sessions remain on or were considered for LSD.
 In October 2005, Smith told questioner Rob Aird that the band had been working on a follow-up album to Guns (1999) from "about 1999–2000".
 Smith went on to say that "things got broken and we couldn't finish the album", explaining: "I won't re-record things once they have been started because too much of the atmosphere and god knows what else is lost."
 Smith hinted that the band "might put it out one day as it was left" but confirmed they had moved on to new tracks.
 (Note: On the Progressive Ears forum, Kavus Torabi says that the lost follow-up album is apocryphal, though a few songs exist.)
 Accounts vary on the timeline and substance of these album sessions.

 Following the release of Greatest Hits, several changes occurred within the Cardiacs lineup.
 Guitarist Jon Poole was replaced in 2003 by former guitar technician Kavus Torabi, previously known as a founding member of the Cardiacs-influenced The Monsoon Bassoon.
 In 2004, the band's lineup expanded further to include vocalists Claire Lemmon and Melanie Woods of Sidi Bou Said, Sharron Fortnam of the North Sea Radio Orchestra, and percussionists Cathy Harabaras and Dawn Staple.
 Smith, Lemmon and Woods had previously worked together when Smith had produced Sidi Bou Said's Bodies album, with Lemmon subsequently providing backing vocals for the song "Dog Like Sparky" on Cardiacs' album Sing to God (1996).
 During this period, Cardiacs continued to tour, recorded The Special Garage Concerts live album, and filmed Some Fairytales from the Rotten Shed.